Melvinsajith/How-to-Install-Mediapipe-in-Jetson-Nano/README.md

 Step 2 -  Prerequisites and Dependencies - https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html#prereqs

-Now we need to install the
+Now we need to install the Prerequisites and Dependencies for mediapipe and